Clanker Index (CLX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Clanker Index Historical Price

-According to the latest data gathered on Clanker Index live price page, the current price of Clanker Index is 1.42USD.
-The circulating supply of Clanker Index(CLX) is 77.83K CLX , giving it a market capitalization of $110.21K.
+According to the latest data gathered on Clanker Index live price page, the current price of Clanker Index is 1.27USD.
+The circulating supply of Clanker Index(CLX) is 82.11K CLX , giving it a market capitalization of $104.03K.

 How Does Clanker Index (CLX) Price Prediction Module Work?